Grazfather/pokehack/README.md

 cmake <source directory>
 ```

-Alternatively, run the CMake GUIand do this process there.
+Alternatively, run the CMake GUI and do this process there.

 GCC